davekinkead/thesis/chapters/02-authority-and-justification/lit-review.md

 Locke argues that the limited state is morally acceptable and a good deal.
 Rawls argues that it is justified to those already living under authority. p143

+# The Justification of Democracy

+## Carl Cohen 1971

+"By "democracy" I mean that form of community government in which themembers of a community may participate equally in making directive decisions which concern them all." p1

+Democracy may be justified and vindicated.
+Vindication means showing that certain desirable states of affairs are a probable consequent of it.
+"Justification consists in a demonstration of its rightness, based upon some principle or principles whose truth is evident or universally accepted."

+The "contrast between vindication and justification, then, is one between arguments prospectively and retrospectively oriented."
+Vindication is empiric, justification theoretic.

+"The vindication and justification of democracy are logically independent of one another ... it is possible to accept one while rejecting the other; " p2

+Democracy can be defended generally and with regards to a particular community.

+Justifying democracy in general requires showing that: p3

+  1. That equals should be treated equally.
+  2. That all men are equal in one fundamental respect.
+  3. That the respect in which all men are equal is precisely that necessary to justify democracy in the body politic.

+"That equals should be treated equally is a basic principle of distributive justice."
+This is so widely acknowledges that it can be taken as given or primative.

+Determining how to share power is a basic task of distributive justice.
+So given 1) & 2), justice requires democracy. p5

+Inequalities of _concern_ or _standing_ may defeat the demands to equality. p6

+To justify democracy in a body politic would require that: p10

+  a. that all men are equal in some fundamental respect; and
+  b. that the respect in which all men are equal does justify the equal assignment of the right to participate in the government of the polity.

+# Political Obligation SEP

+## Dagger, Richard 2010

+T. H. Green's Lectures on the Principles of Political Obligation was the first instance of the term in 1879.

+> According to Weber, that a political regime is legitimate means that its participants have certain beliefs or faith (“Legitimitätsglaube”) in regard to it: “the basis of every system of authority, and correspondingly of every kind of willingness to obey, is a belief, a belief by virtue of which persons exercising authority are lent prestige” (Weber 1964: 382). -- SEP political legitimacy

+**Socrates**

+Socrates offers 3 justifications: (in Platos Crito)

+- tacit consent from residency
+- gratitude from receiving benefits from Athens
+- fair play - disobedience would mistreat fellow citizens

+**Divine Command**

+Divine right of kings inspired by St Paul

+Romans (13:1–2): “For there is no authority except from God, and those that exist have been instituted by God.
+Therefore he who resists the authorities resists what God has appointed, and those who resist will incur judgment.”

+**Social Contract**

+Hobbes, Locke & Rousseau rely on contract theory to justify obligation.
+Hobbes & Locke invoke tacit consent via submission or residence.

+**Utilitarianism**

+"If one's guiding principle is always to act to maximize expected utility, or promote the greatest happiness of the greatest number, then obligations seem to have little or no binding force"

+Sartorius and Hare have made (unsuccessful) attempts to rescue utilitarianism by invoking 'rules of thumbs' or disutility in convention breaking.

+**Obligations vs Duties**

+Political obligations have moral content.
+If they exist, they impose a moral duty to obey.

+But they are different in that obligations must be voluntarily undertaken or incurred, but duties need not be.

+"A political obligation, if it exists, is a moral duty to obey the law."

+**Obligations vs Morality**

+Political obligations have been contrasted with morality in 3 ways:

+- they are *prima facie* obligations that are morally binding but not absolutely
+- they are genuine obligations but not morally binding
+- they are not really obligations at all.

+(Ignores AJ Simmon's claim obligations/ought distinction)

+**Political vs Legal Obligation**

+One can be bound to the law but not have political obligations.
+"Legal obligations are specific rather than systemic"

+**Anarchist Challenges**

+A priori arguments hold that no political obligation to obey the law *can* exist as this violates autonomy

+A posteriori arguments hold that no political obligation to obey the law *has* existed.

+**Contemporary Accounts**

+**Consent**

+Objections are that it "is not that consent cannot be a source of obligations, for they typically believe it can.
+The claim, instead, is that too few people have given the kind of express or actual consent that can ground a general obligation to obey the law, and neither hypothetical nor tacit consent will supply the defect, for reasons already canvassed."

+**Gratitude**

+1. The person who benefits from X has an obligation of gratitude not to act contrary to X's interests.
+2. Every citizen has received benefits from the state.
+3. Every citizen has an obligation of gratitude not to act in ways that are contrary to the state's interests.
+4. Noncompliance with the law is contrary to the state's interests.
+5. Every citizen has an obligation of gratitude to comply with the law.

+**Fair Play**

+Hart "when a number of persons conduct any joint enterprise according to rules and thus restrict their liberty, those who have submitted to these restrictions when required have a right to a similar submission from those who have benefited by their submission"" (1955, p.
+185)

+**Membership or Association**

+"Voluntary or not, membership entails obligation.
+Anyone who acknowledges membership in a particular polity must therefore acknowledge that he or she has a general obligation to obey its laws."

+**Natural Duty**

+One may not have an obligation to obey the law (as obligations require voluntary commitment) but a natural duty of justice requires us to obey the law (assuming the law reflects natural justice)